T-Men: Production

 T-Men was partially financed by organized crime.
 John Roselli, Hollywood labor racketeer for the Chicago mob and a movie aficionado, formed a silent partnership with Joseph Breen, head of the Production Code Office, to invest in the movie.
-(Roselli had meet Breen when he had worked in the Office ten years earlier.)
+(Roselli had met Breen when he had worked in the Office ten years earlier.)

 Although the film was a success it led to a breach between Small and Eagle Lion, as Small was unhappy with the way his contribution to the film was minimized in its advertising.

 Locations feature the old Los Angeles Plaza area.
-The undercover cop, seeking his contact, leaves Union Station, crosses Alameda and walks up notorious Ferguson Alley (once full of brothels and opium dens in L.A.'s "old Chinatown") and by the Lugo adobe (all torn down for "The Slot", L.A.'s first downtown freeway).
+The undercover cop, seeking his contact, leaves Union Station, crosses Alameda and walks up notorious Ferguson Alley (once full of brothels and opium dens in L.A.'s "old Chinatown") and by the Lugo Adobe (all torn down for "The Slot", L.A.'s first downtown freeway).
 Next, he goes into a Chinese apothecary (once L.A.'s first fire station and now restored as part of the Plaza).

 It is the first of five creatively successful collaborations between director Mann and acclaimed cinematographer John Alton, and features "some of the most distinctive stylistics of the film noir movement."
 Because Mann and Alton "trusted each other, the film has intense, almost unbearable mood and texture".